Unconditional Effects of General Policy Interventions: Introduction

 Third, we allow the target covariates to be endogenous, and we characterize the asymptotic bias of the unconditional effect estimator when the endogeneity is not appropriately accounted for.
 We eliminate the endogeneity bias using a control variable/function approach.
 Such an approach is analogous to the method of causal inference under the unconfoundedness assumption.

-Fourth, in the Supplemental Appendix we also consider the case of simultaneous shifts in different covariates.
+Fourth, by letting the policy function depend on covariates so that $X_{\delta}=\mathcal{G}(X,W;\delta)$, we allow the interventions to vary across covariate-specific strata.
+In the Supplemental Appendix, we also consider the case of simultaneous shifts in different covariates.
 We focus on the case of simultaneous location shifts in two covariates.
 This happens when a location shift in one covariate induces a location shift in another covariate at the same time.
-For example, $Y=h\left( X_{1},X_{2},W,U\right) $ for two scalar target covariates $X_{1}$ and $X_{2}$, and the policy induces $X_{1\delta} =X_{1}+\delta$ and $X_{2\delta}=X_{2}-\delta$.
-Our approach can easily accommodate this case, and we show the simultaneous effect can be obtained as a linear combination of individual effects obtained by considering one change at a time.
+For example, $Y=h\left( X_{1},X_{2},W,U\right) $ for two scalar target covariates $X_{1}$ and $X_{2}$, and the policy induces $X_{1\delta}=X_{1}+\delta$ and $X_{2\delta}=X_{2}-\delta$.
+Our approach can easily accommodate this case, and we show that the simultaneous effect can be obtained as a linear combination of individual effects obtained by considering one change at a time.

 Finally, we propose consistent and asymptotically normal semiparametric estimators of the location-scale effect and the simultaneous effect.
 The estimators can be easily implemented in empirical work using either a probit or logit specification of the conditional distribution function.
 We conduct an extensive Monte Carlo study evaluating the finite sample performances of the location-scale effect estimator and the accuracy of the normal approximation.
 Simulation results show that the estimator works reasonably well under different specifications and that the standard normal distribution provides a good approximation to the finite sample distribution of a studentized test statistic introduced in this paper.